Camp Information

 BB Guns

-Campers learn firearm safety, gun care, and the principles of marksmanship under the direct supervision of well trained staff.
-Developed for the younger camper.
-Campers strive to earn the camp Sharpshooter Award during their stay with us.
+Campers learn firearm safety, gun care, and the principles of marksmanship under the direct supervision of well-trained staff.
+Restrictions: 9 years and older.

 Fishing